-EnvironmenIal Review Initial Study Page 20 Significant Oi Potentially Significant Impact Less than Significant with Mutgation Incorporation Less than Significant Impact of No Impact Not Applicable 4.
+Environmental Review Initial Study Page 20 Significanı Ot Polentially Significanı İmpacı Less than Significam with Mitigation Incorporation Less than Significant Impact of No Impact Noi Applicable 4.
 Create objectionable odors affecting a substantial number of people?
-X

-The proposed project does not include activities that could emit potentially objectionable odors.

-K. Public Services and Utilities

-- 1. Result in the need for new or physically altered public facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios. response times, or other petformance objectives for any of the public services: - a.
-Fire protection?

-While the project represents a small incremental contribution to the need for services, this project meets the standards and requirements of the local fire agency.
-The project will include all fire safety features required by the local fire agency.

-b.
-Police protection?

-While the project represents an incremental contribution to the need for services, the project will not create a significant demand for new services, nor will it require additional personnel.
+The proposed project does not include objectionable odors. activities that could l emit potentially K. Public Services and Utilities Does the project have the potential to: 1.
+Result in the need for new or physically altered public facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service raiios. response times. or other performance objectives for any of the public services: a.
+Fire protection? Х While the project represents a small incremental contribution to the need for services, this project meets the standards and requirements of the local fire agency.
+The project will include all fire safety features required by the local fire agency. b.
+Police protection? Х While the project represents an incremental contribution to the need for services, the project will not create a significant demand for new services, nor will it require additional personnel. c.
+Schools? Х While the project represents an incremental contribution to the need for school services, the proposed development will be subject to the payment of school impact fees to help offset the impacts of the increase in services. d.
+Parks or other recreational activities? Х While the project represents an incremental contribution to the need for services, the project will not create a significant demand for new services.

-c.
-Schools?
-X

-While the project represents an incremental contribution to the need for school services, the proposed development will be subject to the payment of school impact fees to help offset the impacts of the increase in services.

-d.
-Parks or other recreational \\\\\X

-While the project represents an incremental contribution to the need for services, the project will not create a significant demand for new services.
 Additionally, parks capital improvement fees for the proposed development help offset the impacts of the incremental increase in public parks usage and needs generated by the project.

-Significant Oi -Potentially Significant Impact Incorporation
+Significant Or Potentially Significant Impact